andnet-deboer/PythonProjectTemplate/README.md

 # Getting Started with This Python Project Template

 > Note: This file is for local setup instructions only.
-You can safely add it to `.gitignore`.
+You can rename it and add it to `.gitignore` or delete it from your project entirely.

 ---